Fock space associated with quadrabasic Hermite orthogonal polynomials: Moments of Gaussian operator

 \subsection{Gaussian moment}

-In the proof below, we also use some different notation and definition. \begin{definition} Let $\PS_{1,2}^{\O}(n)$ be a set of diagonal partitions of $[n]\sqcup [\bar{n}]$ such that every block is a pair or a singleton and conditions $I$ and $II$ from Definition \ref{def:partycji} are satisfied. \end{definition} We emphasize that from the definition above it follows that: \begin{itemize} \item for $\pi\in\PS_{1,2}^{\O}(n)$ the number of singletons in $\pi|_{[n]}$ is the same as in $\pi|_{[\bar n]}$, which we use in the proof, and if $a$ is a singleton in $\pi|_{[n]}$, then it does not mean that $\bar a$ is a singleton in $\pi|_{[\bar n]}$; \item condition $III$ from Definition \ref{def:partycji} is automatically true. \end{itemize} For these partitions we define
+In the proof below, we also use additional notation and definitions. \begin{definition} Let $\PS_{1,2}^{\O}(n)$ be a set of diagonal partitions of $[n]\sqcup [\bar{n}]$ such that every block is a pair or a singleton, each block of $\pi$ is associated with $[n]$ or $[\bar{n}]$ and the collections of openers of pair coincide. \end{definition} We emphasize that from the definition above it follows that for $\pi\in\PS_{1,2}^{\O}(n)$ the number of singletons in $\pi|_{[n]}$ is the same as in $\pi|_{[\bar n]}$, which we use in the proof, and if $a$ is a singleton in $\pi|_{[n]}$, then it does not mean that $\bar a$ is a singleton in $\pi|_{[\bar n]}$; For these partitions we define

 \begin{example} For example if $\pi=\{(1,3),(2)\}\sqcup \{(\bar 1 ,\bar 2),(\bar 3)\}$, then $\pi\in \PS_{1,2}^{\O}(3)$ and $\pi\notin \P_{1,2}^{\O}(3)$.
 In this case we also have $\MPairPair(\pi)=\{(1,3)\O(\bar 1 ,\bar 2)\}$ and on this set $\MPair(\pi)$ is undefined because singletons are not coincide. \end{example}